Skip to main content

 </material>

-Cycle through three texture/color combinations for visual variety:
+Cycle through three texture/color combinations across the walls for visual variety:

 TextureAmbient ColorDiffuse Color